hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 There are [precompiled packages of Hyprland](https://build.opensuse.org/package/show/X11:Wayland/hyprland) available in the [X11:Wayland](https://build.opensuse.org/project/show/X11:Wayland) project on OBS.

-To install them, follow the instructions on [software.opensuse.org/download.html?project=X11:Wayland&package=hyprland](https://software.opensuse.org//download.html?project=X11%3AWayland&package=hyprland) or use [OPI](https://github.com/openSUSE/opi) to install it.
+To install them, follow the instructions at [software.opensuse.org/download.html?project=X11:Wayland&package=hyprland](https://software.opensuse.org//download.html?project=X11%3AWayland&package=hyprland) or use [OPI](https://github.com/openSUSE/opi) to install it.

 ```sh
 $ opi hyprland
 ```

-Alternativly, you can also follow the instructions under ["Manual (Manual Build)"](#manual-manual-build) to build Hyprland yourself.
+Alternatively, you can also follow the instructions under ["Manual (Manual Build)"](#manual-manual-build) to build Hyprland yourself.

-Note: *Hyprland is not available for Leap, as most libraries (and compiler) that Hyprland needs are to old.*
+Note: *Hyprland is not available for Leap, as most libraries (and compiler) that Hyprland needs are too old.*
 {{< /tab >}}
 {{< tab "Fedora" >}}<https://github.com/hyprwm/Hyprland/discussions/284>{{< /tab >}}
 {{< tab "Gentoo" >}}